Exploring Hormonal Changes: Does Thyroid Production Decrease During Perimenopause?

 • And more

-• Low progesterone levels can lead to mood swings, anxiety, and depression
+• Can cause mood swings, anxiety, and depression

 Fast Facts: Progesterone

-• Cell proliferation depends directly on the estrogen-progesterone ratio in breast tissue and is lower in the luteal phase than in the follicular phase.
+• Cell growth is lower in the luteal phase than in the follicular phase

 On Taking Progesterone